Where to Eat in Chinatown

 Best For: …Ramen.
 You know the vibe.

-Remember that ramen craze that swept through Philly a decade ago?
+Remember that ramen craze that swept through Philly over a decade ago?
 It turns out that Terakawa — with its Kyushu-style ramen (referring to one of Japan’s southernmost islands) made with thin, stick-straight noodles and pork bones simmered in broth for two days — is still just as exciting.
 Add on some gyoza or charshu onigiri if you want to start with something before your ramen.
 204 North 9th Street.

 Sang Kee Peking Duck House

-Best For: Great takeout for a crowd, a classic Philly spot.
+Best for: Great takeout for a crowd, a classic Philly spot.

 M Kee

 Another good option for Peking duck and old-school Cantonese dishes.
-M Kee serves Hong Kong-style pan fried noodles that some people swear by, but we think this restaurant is best for breakfast (they open at 8 a.m.).
-Their comprehensive congee menu includes everything from chicken, shrimp, and beef varieties, to versions made with frog, pork blood, or abalone.
+M Kee serves Hong Kong-style pan-fried noodles that some people swear by, but we think this restaurant is best for breakfast.
+(They open at 8 a.m.)
+Their comprehensive congee menu includes everything from chicken, shrimp and beef varieties to versions made with frog, pork blood or abalone.
 Bring cash, and know that M Kee is only offering takeout right now.
 1002 Race Street.

 Dim Sum Garden

-Best For: Xiao long bao, picking up frozen dumplings for later.
+Best for: Xiao long bao, picking up frozen dumplings for later.

 Photograph courtesy of Nom Wah Tea Parlor